Kubernetes Developer Workshop

 Pods are both ephemeral and "mortal", they should be considered effectively transient.
 Kubernetes can terminate and reschedule pods for a whole range of reasons, including rolling updates, hitting resource limits, scaling up & down and other cluster operations.
 With Pods being transient, you can not build a reliable architecture through addressing Pods directly (e.g. by name or IP address).

-🧩 Deploy MongoDB Service
+🧩 Deploy PostgreSQL Service

-📝 NOTE: Labels are optional metadata that can be added to any object in Kubernetes, they are simply key-value pairs.
+Labels are optional metadata that can be added to any object in Kubernetes, they are simply key-value pairs.
 Labels can be used to organize and to select subsets of objects.
-The label “app” is commonly used, but has no special meaning, and isn’t used by Kubernetes in any way
+The label "app" is commonly used, but has no special meaning, and isn't used by Kubernetes in any way

-Click here for the MongoDB service YAML
+Click here for the PostgreSQL service YAML

 kind: Service